NISI V7 filter holder review

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-If you’ve been following us on our travel and photography blog for a while now, you’ll know that I (Sylvain) am passionate about camera lens filters.
-It’s something I’ve always loved and, as I often say, I prefer to spend time shooting behind my camera, rather than on a computer doing post-processing (even if I do understand the value of it).Having previously reviewed ND or GND filters from other brands, I now have the opportunity to test the new NISI V7 filter holder (100mm system).
+If you’ve been following our travel and photography blog for a while, you’ll know that I (Sylvain) am passionate about camera lens filters.
+It’s something I’ve always loved and, as I often say, I’d rather spend time shooting behind the camera than sitting at a computer doing post-processing (even though I do understand its value).
+After previously reviewing ND and GND filters from other brands, I now have the opportunity to test the new NISI V7 filter holder (100mm system).

-If you still don’t know everything about filters, their use, advantages and disadvantages, I invite you to check our comprehensive article on camera lens filters.
-It details everything you need to know about the main camera lens filters: polarizing filters (CPL), neutral density filters (ND) and Graduated Neutral Density (GND) filters, i.e., filters with a neutral gradient.
+If you’re still not completely familiar with filters, how they work, and their pros and cons, I invite you to check out our full article on camera lens filters.
+It covers the main types of camera lens filters in detail: circular polarizing filters (CPL), neutral density filters (ND), and graduated neutral density filters (GND), in other words, neutral-gradient filters.

-I also feel it is necessary to point out that this is the first time I am reviewing a product from NISI though I had heard mostly good things about them, especially during my research for the article on special filter holders for wide-angle lenses.
-Admittedly, this is not the brand’s first attempt, and this new V7 filter holder is the proud successor of the V6 filter holder.
-So, I am more than happy to finally get my hands on both a filter holder and a polarizing filter from them.
+I should also point out that this is the first time I’m reviewing a product from NISI, although I had mostly heard good things about the brand, especially while researching my article on special filter holders for wide-angle lenses.
+Of course, this isn’t the brand’s first attempt, and this new V7 filter holder follows the V6 filter holder.
+So I’m more than happy to finally get my hands on both a filter holder and a polarizing filter from them.

 NISI V7 filter holder review

-As usual, I will first present the gear sent, then the unwrapping and installation and, finally, its use in the field.
-At the end of the article, I will also showcase the True Color polarizing filter through examples “with/without” and a chat about its quality.
+As usual, I’ll start by presenting the gear I received, then move on to the unboxing and installation, and finally talk about using it in the field.
+At the end of the article, I’ll also show the True Color polarizing filter with a few “with/without” examples and share my thoughts on its quality.

-I received the complete package named “V7 Filter Holder with True Color CPL Filter”.
-At the moment and to my knowledge, this is NISI’s only package for this V7 filter holder.
+I received the complete kit called “V7 Filter Holder with True Color CPL Filter.”
+At the moment, and as far as I know, this is NISI’s only kit for the V7 filter holder.

 NISI V7 filter holder

-Having crossed the Atlantic Ocean, this anxiously awaited package finally arrives, and it is well wrapped.
-Unwrapping it reveals the complete package.
-The package is relatively simple and made of shiny grey cardboard.
-Writing on the box lts you know that it is indeed the V7 system with the True Color PLC filter.
-The content is also indicated.
-I was perhaps expecting a little more of a “professional” packaging compared to what I had seen or tested elsewhere, but the that’s not the most important anyway.
+After crossing the Atlantic Ocean, this eagerly awaited package finally arrived, and it was well packed.
+Once opened, it revealed the complete kit.
+The packaging is fairly simple, made from glossy gray cardboard.
+The writing on the box lets you know that this is indeed the V7 system with the True Color CPL filter.
+The contents are also listed.
+I was perhaps expecting slightly more “professional” packaging compared with what I had seen or tested elsewhere, but that’s not the most important part anyway.
 The following items are included:

 - A filter case,

-- The new NISI V7 100 mm filter holder system combined with an 82mm main ring on which the polarizing filter (86mm CPL) is to be mounted,
+- The new NISI V7 100 mm filter holder system combined with an 82mm main ring on which the polarizing filter (86mm CPL) is mounted,

 - A protective cap (compatible only with the V7’s 82mm ring),